I am a historian with three main research and teaching interests:

 This project is a collaboration between the Lichtenberg Kolleg and the Fritz Bauer Institute in Frankfurt.
 It involves a new historical-critical edition of the diaries in Dutch, English and German as well as an accompanying multi-author research monograph which will focus on contextualisation, reception and representations of the diaries.
 My responsibilities include the preparation of the historical and linguistic annotations.
 At the same time I will contribute a chapter on networks of helpers of Jews in hiding in the Netherlands during World War II for the research monograph.

 I hold a Ph.D. in modern history from the European University Institute in Florence.
-My forthcoming book Jewish volunteers, the International Brigades and the Spanish Civil War will be published with Bloomsbury Academic in 2017.
+My new book Jewish volunteers, the International Brigades and the Spanish Civil War was published with Bloomsbury Academic in April 2017.

 In addition to my work in Jewish social and political history, I am particularly interested in the methodological implications of using new technologies in historical research and writing.
 Within this context I guest-edited a special issue of BMGN - Low Countries Historical Review on digital history that was published in december 2013.